OEM/ODM Services Available Learn More →

 Urban areas benefit from cleaner 5GHz bands, but these often require DFS and TPC support.
 Rural deployments may still rely on 2.4GHz bridges due to better foliage penetration.
 Our 2.4GHz models are used in forested areas and remote villages.

-Custom Firmware for Frequency Compliance
+Regional Firmware for Frequency Compliance